An algorithmic framework for the optimization of deep neural networks architectures and hyperparameters: Experimental study

 \textit{Are the best models still \say{deep} neural networks or are they wide and shallow as stated in \citet{DBLP:journals/corr/abs-1909-09569}?}

-To answer this question, the observations from \citet{DBLP:journals/corr/abs-1909-09569} also apply to our results.
-Our models are often almost as wide as they are deep.
-This observation needs more investigation as one of the reasons mentioned in the paper: the premature evaluation of architecture before full convergence does not apply here.
-Our models are smaller than the ones studied in the paper and thus converge faster, even when they are a bit deeper.
+To answer this question, the observations from \citet{DBLP:journals/corr/abs-1909-09569} do not necessary apply to our results.
+Our models are on average a bit deeper than wide, bearing in mind that the indicators do not take into account the last MLP as shown Figure~\ref{fig:metamodel_monash}.
+If we were doing multi-fidelity in the future, this observation might change as one of the reasons mentioned in the paper for wider DNNs is the premature evaluation of architecture before full convergence.

-A last remark is related to the latent spaces generated by our models.
-Except for a few models, our models tend to always generate bigger latent space than the number of input and output channels.
-On average, the maximum size of the latent representation within a network is 17 times bigger than the input and/or output channels number.